top of page

 • Haydn

-Built over multiple stages as parts arrived, this setup was designed for remote touring, long weekends away, and everything in between.
+This Hilux was built over multiple stages as parts arrived.
+The setup is designed for remote touring, long weekends away, and everything in between.

-Up front is an Offroad Animal Predator Bar paired with a Stealth Top Hoop and twin 22” LED light bars for serious night-time visibility.
+Up front, the vehicle features an Offroad Animal Predator Bar, paired with a Stealth Top Hoop and twin 22” LED light bars for serious nighttime visibility.
 The bar includes rated recovery points and high-lift jack points, making it ready for remote recoveries when the track gets rough.

-Along the sides, Offroad Animal rock sliders offer chassis-mounted protection that doubles as a solid step.
-They’re strong, practical, and don’t stick out too far - perfect for daily use and tough tracks alike.
+Along the sides, Offroad Animal rock sliders provide chassis-mounted protection that doubles as a sturdy step.
+They are strong, practical, and don’t protrude too far—ideal for daily use and tough tracks alike.

 PHAT Bars airbox and snorkel installed in a Toyota Hilux SR 2025 for improved airflow and dust sealing.